 Our main audience includes the campus community: students, staff, faculty, coaches.
 With that (about half) is a large audience of alumni and parents.
 But the number of prospective students "Liking" Albion's page is growing, making up almost 10% of our audience—and even with a now-abandoned Admission Office page, most prospective students found out about Albion through the main College page.

 Marketing and Communications maintains the following pages on Facebook:

-We also service the Class of 20XX groups, to help engage incoming first-year students, help with the Alumni Chapter pages, and assist with the Parent Engagement group.
+We also service the Class of 20XX groups, to help engage incoming first-year students, and help with the Alumni Chapter pages.

 Types of Posts

 Page posts can fit into the following categories:

 - Photos: individual photos that tell a (short) story, usually with a link to the albion.edu page with more information.

 - Articles: taking links on stories or events and sharing them.
 These should include photos with the article whenever possible.
 And the shorter, the better (think "headline," not "snippet from article"—and include the link).

 - Polls: simple Q and A voting polls the drive engagement and seek opinions.

 - Page Promotions: often these promote other College-based Facebook pages, with a link to that page so that fans can "Like" it.